hashfunktion/check_fastLTA-sc/README.md

 	replica-status     ->   Checks if the replication works
 	sc-status          ->   Checks the Silent Cube status
-	sc-capusage        ->   Check the percentage usage of the silentcube sc-disks           ->   Check the disks of the silentcube" sc-fans            ->   Check the fans of the silentcube" sc-psus            ->   Check the psus of the silentcube"
+	sc-capusage        ->   Check the percentage usage of the silentcube sc-disks           ->   Check the disks of the silentcube sc-fans            ->   Check the fans of the silentcube sc-psus            ->   Check the psus of the silentcube

 [-w]  Warning threshold